hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="ocilistroles"></a>
 # **OciListRoles**

-> void OciListRoles (string ociMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse OciListRoles (string ociMountPath, TimeSpan? wrapTTL = null)

 Lists all the roles that are registered with Vault.